jetbrains-academy/SimpleAndroidApp/Configuration/Gradle/task.md

 together according to the rules provided in the `build.gradle` file.

-The project has a `build.gradle`, and each module has its own one.
+The project has its `build.gradle` file, and each module has one of its own.
 Use each module's `build.gradle` file to control how the Gradle plugin builds your app.
 For more information about these files, see [Configure your build](https://developer.android.com/studio/build).

-In this course `build.gradle` is updated for you automatically with every task, don't need to implement changes yourself, but all of them are provided for you to use in your further development.
+In this course, `build.gradle` is updated for you automatically with every task and you don't need to implement changes yourself; however, all of them are provided for you to use in your further development.